 Prunus serotina: Better Late than Never Cherry

-In fact, this is the end of its range in Florida.
+Florida is the end of its Black Cherry’s range.
 Often its leaves are more lance shaped here than usual and can resemble the pin cherry (Prunus Pennsylvania) which does not grow this far south.
 So if you’re in Florida and you see a bird picking a little cherry it’s an odds on favorite to be the Black Cherry.
 Unlike the chokecherry, the Black Cherry is a favorite native tree.
 It has been used for food, woodworking and landscaping.
-It’s inner bark has been concocted for centuries to make a cough syrup.
-While it makes a fast-growing attractive landscape tree, it is sometimes skipped over because it drops cherries and formal gardeners often don’t like that, though the birds and animals do.
+Its inner bark has been concocted for centuries to make a cough syrup.
+While the Black Cherry makes a fast-growing attractive landscape tree, it is sometimes skipped over because it drops cherries and formal gardeners often don’t like that, though the birds and animals do.

 While the fruit is popular the leaves, twigs, bark, and seeds are poisonous to cattle, horses and man.
-They contain a cyanogenic glycoside that breaks down during digestion creating hydrocyanic acid.
-Most of the livestock poisoning comes from eating wilted leaves, which are more toxic than fresh leaves.
+They contain a cyanogenic glycoside that breaks down during digestion creating hydrocyanic acid… better known as cyanide Most of the livestock poisoning comes from eating wilted leaves, which are more toxic than fresh leaves.
 It is estimated that more livestock are killed from eating Black Cherry leaves than from any other plant.
 This is a case in which browsing animals do not sense it it is bad for them.
 Oddly, deer don’t have a problem with Black Cherry leaves, twigs or shoots.

 The fruit of the Black Cherry has some 17 antioxidants, including anthocyanins, queritrin and isqueritrin.
 It is also a rich source of melatonin.
 The fruit contains Vitamin A, B complex vitamins, Vitamin C, calcium, magnesium, iron, phosphorus, potassium, sodium and traces of copper, selenium, zinc, and cadmium.

 There is some debate whether the cherry stones are edible by man after preparation.
-In some Indian cultures the prunus species the seed kernel is pounded up.
-The mash is made into cakes and allowed to dry for a couple of days.
-Then they are cooked.
+In some Indian cultures the Prunus genus seed kernels were pounded up.
+The mash was made into cakes and allowed to dry for a couple of days.
+Then they were cooked.
 With some species this gets rid of the glycoside and makes the seed edible.
 If you experiment, you are absolutely on your own.
 I recommend you DON’T try it and don’t sue me if you do.
-Nothing you eat of any cherry should ever have the aroma or taste of almonds.
+Nothing you eat of any cherry should ever have the aroma or taste of almonds (or to some noses, maraschino cherries.)
 Any time you have an almond aroma or taste in association with cherries that is cyanide.
 It can kill you.
 Avoid it.

-Prunus is the Latin name for plum trees which comes from the Greek word “prunos” plum or cherry.
+Prunus is the Latin name for plum trees which comes from the Greek word “prunos” meaning plum or cherry.
 Serotina is Latin “serus” (late) – late maturing fruit.
-Oddly, the Black Cherry, native to North America, has become an invasive species in Europe because a soil-borne pathogen — Pythium — in the soil is not present in Europe.
+Oddly, the Black Cherry, native to North America, has become an invasive species in Europe because a soil-borne pathogen — Pythium — in the soil in North America that is not present in Europe.
 That pathogen limits the tree’s range.

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Leaves alternate, simple, 2 to 5 inches long, oblong to lance-shaped, finely serrated, very small glands on stem, dark green and lustrous above, paler below; usually small hairs along the leaf mid-rib.
 The flower is small, white in hanging, narrow racemes 4 to 6 inches long, late spring.
 Fruit is a dark purple round drupe, nearly black when ripe, 1/3 inch in diameter, bitter-sweet taste.
 Bark smooth with short, narrow, horizontal lenticels when young; when older nearly black, breaking up into small, rough, irregular, upturned plates resembling potato chips or corn flakes.
 Young twigs have an almond-like odor when broken.
 Crushed leaves smell cherry-ish.
 The tree is oval in shape.
 DO NOT CONFUSE WITH THE COMMON BUCKTHORN WHICH LOOKS SIMILAR BUT HAS CURVED VEINS IN THE LEAF AND TWO SEED IN THE FRUIT.
 THE CHERRY LEAF VEINS ARE STRAIGHT AND IT HAS ONE SEED.
 If the leaf you have has only a few soft spines around the edge it is the very toxic cherry laurel (Prunus caroliniana.)
-It has blue/black hard fruit and is NOT edible.
+It has blue/black hard fruit when and is NOT edible.
+That species also has two glans on the underside of the leaf near the base of the stem.

 TIME OF YEAR: Fruit matures in June in Florida, late summer farther to early fall farther north.